So you’ve made some money investing — or really any asset trade where you came out ahead. Congrats on the big score.

 - Long-term capital gains tax is a tax applied to assets held for more than a year.
 The long-term capital gains tax rates are 0 percent, 15 percent and 20 percent, depending on your income.
 These rates are typically much lower than the ordinary income tax rate.

-- Property sale tax: Real estate sales are a very specific form of capital gains, and are governed by their own set of rules.
+Sales of real estate and other types of assets have their own specific form of capital gains, and are governed by their own set of rules (discussed below).

 What are the capital gains tax rates?

-The capital gains tax rates remained the same as under the 2018 tax law, but the income required to each bracket goes up each year to account for workers’ increasing incomes.
-Here are the details on capital gains rates for the 2019 and 2020 tax years.
+While the capital gains tax rates remained the same as before under the Tax Cuts and Jobs Act of 2017, the income required to qualify for each bracket goes up each year to account for workers’ increasing incomes.
+Here are the details on capital gains rates for the 2020 and 2021 tax years.

 Long-term capital gains tax rates for the 2020 tax year